ToothpasteGuardian/xIOS/README.txt

 to open a "folder" type: change dir *FILE NAME HERE*

-to play a "game" type: launch *GAME NAME HERE*
+to play an "exe" type: launch *EXE NAME HERE*

 to go back type: go back

 to exit an "application" type: leave

-to open a peice of art type: open
+to open a peice a "jpg" type: open

 created by Theta.
 Don't edit the .batch and claim it to be yours.